MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTenantNetworkSite.md

 # New-CsTenantNetworkSite

 ## SYNOPSIS
-As an Admin, you can use the Teams PowerShell command, New-CsTenantNetworkSite to define network sites.
+As an admin, you can use the Teams PowerShell command, New-CsTenantNetworkSite to define network sites.
 Network sites are defined as a collection of IP subnets.
 Each network site must be associated with a network region.
-Tenant network site is used for Location Based Routing.
+The organization's network site is used for Location-Based Routing.

 ## SYNTAX